UniLink: App for Exchange Students

 • Other apps already has them

-…and here are the lo-fi sketches of our main features
+…and here are the lo-fi of the features that made the cut

 onboarding to gather data for initial matching